d-morrison/IntroStatActivities/05-Exam1-Review.Rmd

     Outliers:
 \vspace{0.2in}

-l.
+k.
 Is this an observational study or a randomized experiment?
 Explain your answer.

 \vspace{0.5in}

-m.
+l.
 What is the scope of inference for this study?

 \newpage